anshulkardam/Simple-Payment-App/README.md

 - Start the server: npm start
 ### Future Improvements:

-#### Add transaction history.
+- Add transaction history.
-- Implement notifications for successful transactions.
+- Implement notifications.
-- Enhance security measures.
 - /me endpoint for redirecting the users
 - Redirect logged in users to Dashboard

-Contributions:
+### Contributions:

 - Contributions are welcome!
 Please open an issue or submit a pull request.